dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 REJECTED.
 It only supports `new HttpClient()`, not `new HttpClient(new HttpClientHandler())`.

 ### Proposal #2: Convert HttpClientHandler to Proxy pattern
-Make HttpClientHandler a partial class, make all its members virtual, and on iOS/Android have the implementation of the class wrap an HttpClientHandler instance field.
+Make all `HttpClientHandler` members virtual and on iOS/Android have the implementation of the class wrap an HttpClientHandler instance field.
 The instantiation of the underlying instance will have the flexibility to be controlled by platform implementation.

 **Located in dotnet/runtime repo**
 ```c#